1. Home

 What is the margin available in CNC orders?

-As per the latest Margin rules announced by SEBI, when an investor sells stocks available in his Demat account using the Cash and Carry product code, he/she will receive only 80% credit against the sale value on the same day for subsequent trades.
+As per the latest Margin rules announced by SEBI when an investor sells stocks available in his Demat account using the Cash and Carry product code, he/she will receive only 80% credit against the sale value on the same day for subsequent trades.
 Earlier investors used to receive 100% credit on the same day.

 Let’s understand this with the help of the below example: